OVS-Kernel Hardware Acceleration

 Where:

-switchid– used to map representor to device, both device PFs have the same
+switchidis used to map a representor to a device.
+Both device PFs have the same

-portname– used to map representor to PF and VF.
-Value returned is
+portnameis used to map a representor to PF and VF.
+The returned value is

 pf<X>vf<Y>, where